touch-tree/dns-manager/README.md

 ## Additional Notes

 - The api_token inside of `api.php` needs to have sufficient rights and permissions to make changes to zones.
 See [permissions](https://developers.cloudflare.com/fundamentals/api/reference/permissions/).
 - This application relies on opcache.
-See [opcache installation](https://www.php.net/manual/en/opcache.installation.php).
+See [opcache](https://www.php.net/manual/en/opcache.installation.php).